berybox/KEC/MANUAL.md

 # KEC Manual

 ## Introduction
 KEC *(short for K-mer exclusion by crossreference)* was designed to search for unique DNA / RNA / amino acid sequences in large datasets.
-Tho original aim was to find unique sites to design (PCR / LAMP etc.) primers for specific detection of bacteria.
-It takes target and non-target genomes and by crossreferencing of the respective K-mers it reconstructs sequences that are unique for target genome(s).
+The original aim was to find unique sites to design (PCR / LAMP etc.) primers for specific detection of bacteria.
+It takes **target** and **non-target** genomes and by crossreferencing of the respective K-mers it reconstructs sequences that are unique for **target** genome(s).

 ## Principle of operation